Gardening can be dangerous if you’re careless, in a rush or are tired. Make garden safety your top priority with some simple tips to stay safe.

 - use lifting straps that use your whole body to lift heavy objects

-- avoid twisting while holding onto a heavy object – this is a hard one to avoid when moving soil with a shovel
+- avoid twisting while holding onto a heavy object – this is a hard one to avoid when moving soil with a shovel, but try your best

 - lift less mass; this may involve partially emptying a planter or bag of soil, only shoveling up a partial load of heavy, wet soil, not watering a planter or pot just before having to move it

-- rather than having to carry something heavy halfway around your house, use a wheelbarrow, dolly or even just a heavy tarp
+- rather than having to carry something heavy, use a wheelbarrow, dolly or even just a heavy tarp to drag items around the garden

 Cuts and scrapes

-There are a lot of sharp things in your garden.
-Of course there are tools such as pruners, hedge shears, knives and sharp hoes.
-But some plants are also prickly such as roses, some vegetable plants (my eggplants this year have some long nasty spikes on the stems and flower bases), firethorn, thistles and raspberry and blackberry bushes.
-And there are also other tools such as screwdrivers, pliers that can injure you if they slip out of the fastener you are tightening or loosening.
+There are a lot of sharp tools used in the garden.
+Traditional gardening tools such as pruners, hedge shears, knives and sharp hoes, but also other tools such as screwdrivers or pliers used in maintenance or constructing new garden structures.
+These can injure you if they slip out of the fastener you’re tightening or loosening.

 Power tool injuries

-These can be the worst injuries, often requiring emergency room visits.
-Prevention here is key, so make safety your priority.
+However with power comes responsibility and power tool injuries are quite common.
+These can be the worst injuries, often requiring emergency room visits and unfortunately in some cases causing death.
+Prevention here is key, so make safety your priority when working with power tools.

-- Never operate power tools when you are tired, sick, under the influence of drugs or alcohol or if the situation you are in just doesn’t feel right
+- Never operate power tools when you’re tired, sick, under the influence of drugs or alcohol or if the situation you’re in just doesn’t feel right

 - Read the manual and make sure you know how to properly use the tools